michaelshiloh/IMInTheWorld/homework.md

 - You have witnessed many forms of interface designs at museums and galleries, in airports, buses, and restaurants; on websites, phones, and cash machines.
   Your final project is to design an interface for a new service (which you invent).
-Your interface must be at the same time both intuitive and novel, functional, and aesthetically appealing.
+Your interface should strive to be at the same time intuitive and novel, functional, and aesthetically pleasing.
 For those of you who can program I want to see a mock-up of this interface in Processing.
-For those of you for whom this class was your first exposure to programming, a drawing is sufficient.
+For those of you for whom this class was your first exposure to programming, a drawing (hand or computer) is sufficient.
 - Create a brief presentation describing your service, your interface, and why you made the choices that you did.